cl-trier/TWON-Agents/api/docs/index.md

-**TWON *(TWin of Online Social Networks)* API provides access to two components of a simulated network:** Generative Agents powered by Large Language Models that react to textual content in a personalized manner and a Content Distributor that ranks and filters a stream of content for a specific user profile.
+**TWON *(TWin of Online Social Networks)*** Agents API provides access to generative Agents powered by Large Language Models that generate or react to textual content in a personalized manner.

-Currently, the API provides only the agent interaction part.
 We define agents as simulated social network users modeled through large language models capable of performing all interactions a human user is capable of.
 We design the interaction solely on prompts and receive the agent's response as unrestricted text.

-## Structure (tbd)
+## Structure

 ```
-├── /                     <- Redirects to API documentation (docs/)
+├── /                     <- (root) Swagger API Documentation
 │
 ├── personas/             <- (get) Returns a list of all personas
+├── prompts/              <- (get) Returns a list of all prompts
 │
 ├── generate/             <- (post) Generate a new post
 ├── reply/                <- (post) Replies to a given thread
 ├── like/                 <- (post) Decides whether to like a post or not
 │
-├── docs/                 <- Swagger API Documentation
 └── redoc/                <- Redocly API Documentation
 ```

-The source code is available on GitHub: <https://github.com/smnmnkr/TWON-API>
+The source code is available on GitHub: <https://github.com/smnmnkr/TWON-Agents>

 ## Request Body

-The provided payload for all action must contain the following parameters:
+The provided payload for all actions must contain the following parameters:

 ### Personas